-- " Walkable, clustered Centers where retail uses are concentrated. - " Corridors comprised of a mix of uses when in suburban areas or with deep setbacks to preserve rural character. - " Medium and higher density housing near Centers and Corridors to support their economic vitality and local transit viability, where feasible.
+- " Walkable, clustered Centers where retail uses are concentrated. - " Corridors comprised of a mix of uses when in suburban areas or with deep setbacks to preserve rural character. - " Medium and higher density housing near Centers and Corridors to support their economic vitality and local transit viability.

-This approach addresses plan's Goals and community's preferences:
+This approach addresses the plan's seven Goals and the community's preferences: